 Plate systems can easily be fitted between the carburetor and intake.
 A fogger system, however, converts the liquid nitrous into a sort of mist when it enters the intake.
 As explained earlier, the molecules break down into separate oxygen and nitrogen.
 The oxygen and the fuel combine for combustion while the nitrogen absorbs the heat.

-Just like some of the guys from the movies though, misuse of nitrous oxide will severely damage your engine.
-The power generated by the meeting of the gas and the fuel can become uncontrollable and dangerous to you manifold — among other things.
 Make 100% sure your engine bay and the inner works are properly reinforced before fitting a nitrous kit.
-Also fit the relevant gauges to monitor your engine as you drive or race.
+Also, fit the relevant gauges to monitor your engine as you drive or race.

 Any car enthusiast will tell you that a nitrous oxide kit is the top of their list of go-faster modifications.
 It’s a thrill to feel the effect of the increased power and speed.
 Just also be careful about how you use it.